EeBbHh/wristwatch/README.md

 Disclaimer.
 This is a work in progress.
-What you see here are working examples and open source.
-There is more work I have offline that will be pushed here when it's ready.
+Open source proof of concept provided.

 A Clock + Metronome + Tuner wristwatch.
 The clock draws hands directly onto a shared bitmap, the metronome animates pre-computed note sprites and the tuner renders a vector tuning fork.